Tag Archive for: LPC

 I know your path is not always easy.
 I know you are intelligent, conscientious, and you have a big heart.
 I know you are courageous.
 Every time you take a step toward your goals, every time you speak up for yourself, every time you extend compassion to yourself or someone else, I applaud you.

-I’d like to tell you a little about my own transformational journey in the article below.
-I have struggled with some of the same issues you have, and I’ve grown and healed.
-I hope my story inspires you.
+I’d like to tell you a little about my own transformational journey.
+I have struggled with some of the same issues that you probably have, and I’ve grown and healed.
+I hope my story inspires you on your Hero’s Journey to the Authentic Self.

 My Transformational Journey: An Overview

-When I was doing my heavy-duty inner healing work in the 70’s and 80’s, there were two things that made the biggest difference for me: (1) having 2 long-term teachers I trusted and (2) attending multi-day retreats.
+When I was doing my heavy-duty inner healing work in the 1970s and 1980s, two things made the biggest difference for me: (1) having 2 long-term teacher mentors I trusted and (2) attending multi-day intensive retreats.
 My teachers saw dynamics in me that I couldn’t begin to understand, let alone heal.
 I wouldn’t be where I am today without their help.

-In order to break free of my past programming and the emotional wounding that held patterns in place, I had to go deep, real deep.
+In order to break free of my past programming and the emotional wounding that held limiting patterns in place, I had to go deep.
+Really deep.
 I would never have gone there without my teachers.
 I had to trust them to take me into the unknown.
-I soaked in their love for me, and because of that I felt safe enough to let go and explore my inner wilderness.
-Sometimes I challenged them, and they were strong enough to let me ask tons of questions.
+I soaked in their love for me, and because of that, I felt safe enough to let go and explore my inner wilderness.
+Sometimes I challenged them, and they were strong enough to let me ask all my questions.

-The toughest thing was for me to drop down into my emotions and my body, and stop being so intellectual.
-I had to learn how to get in touch with emotions and stay fully present in my body.
+The toughest thing was for me to drop down into my emotions and feel my body.
+I had to learn how to stop being so intellectual.
 That can only be learned experientially, not from reading a book.

-I was willing to do that in retreats because I had enough time to pussy-foot around, and stick my toe in the proverbial water.
-I watched other people as they were coached by my teachers, and I learned vicariously before I asked for healing.
+I was willing to do that in retreats because I had enough time to pussy-foot around and stick my toe in the proverbial water.
+I watched other people as they were coached by my teachers, and I learned vicariously before I asked to be on the “hot seat.”
 I had plenty of time to deal with my anxiety instead of shrinking back.
-I was scared of the unknown, but I didn’t let it stop me because I saw other people making major breakthroughs.
-They’d come out smiling, even radiant.
+I was scared of the unknown, but I didn’t let it stop me because I saw other people making breakthroughs.
+They’d come out smiling, even radiant sometimes.

 What About You?

-Personally, I love to lead retreats more than any of the work I do because of the deep bonding we experience over three days and the remarkable changes that occur.
+I love to lead transformational personal growth retreats more than any of the work I do because of the deep bonding we experience over two to three days and the remarkable changes that occur.

 To view the current list of Retreats, click here.